Anti-Slavery and Trafficking Statement – 2023-2024

 Cross Functional Working Group

-A cross functional working group is in place which will assess and respond to the requirements of the Modern Slavery Act 2015.
+A cross functional input group is in place which will assess and respond to the requirements of the Modern Slavery Act 2015.
 We have an ongoing programme to review our response to the risk imposed by slavery and human trafficking and our existing policies and practices will be reviewed and updated as required.

-The focus for the 2022-2023 Financial Year.
+The focus for the 2024-2025 Financial Year.

 1. Supply Chain:

-We inform prospective suppliers of our policy statement as part of our Supplier Approval Process (Cambridge Weight Plan is committed to developing processes designed to detest and eradicate hidden labour exploitation) and our expectation that they adhere to the requirements of the Modern Slavery Act 2015 and work positively with CWP towards its aim’s as set out in our policy.
+We inform prospective suppliers of our policy statement as part of our Supplier Approval Process (Cambridge Weight Plan is committed to developing processes designed to detect and eradicate hidden labour exploitation) and our expectation that they adhere to the requirements of the Modern Slavery Act 2015 and work positively with CWP towards its aim's as set out in our policy.

 We will continue to work closely with our suppliers (both current and perspective) to ensure that they understand that we expect them to adhere to the requirements of the Modern Slavery Act 2015 and make our policy statement visible to them through both our new supplier approval process and also our supplier performance management system.